English Essay Writing Practice

 This packet is quite similar to the classroom pdf packet below, except without the lesson plans or Scientific Method vocabulary section and with a little more explanation of some ideas.

-Click the button below to buy it now for $6.00.
+Click here to buy it now for $6.00.

 You will need Adobe or another pdf reader to download these pdfs.
 If you do not have Adobe Reader you can download it, free, here.